Harry Potter and the Prisoner of Azkaban (video game): Reception

 Brad Shoemaker of GameSpot reviewed the PC version, but called it "easy" before saying "One, any player of even marginal skill will finish the game in five to six hours, and two, its puzzles and combat are both remarkably easy.
 Those facts make Prisoner of Azkaban a great game for younger kids, and it's a lot of fun for less-discriminating older fans of Harry Potter too.
 The game may be short and easy, but it's also thoughtfully designed and genuinely entertaining, and KnowWonder deserves credit for that."
 Tim Wapshott of The Times gave the game a score of four stars out of five and stated, "The game remains faithful to the spirit of the book, but it is perhaps a little too linear and predictable.
 Some scenes do not look quite right – the scale of the characters against the width of the Hogwarts Express clearly do not tally.
 But these minor disappointments are quickly outweighed by stunning visuals in the later levels.
 While older teenagers may snub this Harry Potter outing, there's still good mileage in the bespectacled chappie for younger players."

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Harry Potter and the Prisoner of Azkaban for "Computer Family Game of the Year", which was ultimately awarded to Zoo Tycoon 2.

+By 2004, the game sold 2.5 million units.
 In the United States, the game sold 1.03 million units by 2006.